To help you plan an amazing day at Coney Island, here's everything you need to know about this scenic park in Singapore.

 1. Start at Punggol Point Park

-2. Take a photo at the famous Coney Island Gate
+2. Snap a photo at the famous Coney Island Gate

 Located at the East and West entrances of Coney Island, these iconic gates are what you’ve seen on the camera rolls of anyone who’s ever been to the park.
 Pose away for the ‘gram before your day of exploration kicks off.